A 24-Hour Guide to Matera, Italy

 So if you yourself are wondering if Matera is worth visiting, the easy answer is yes!

-Here are a few reasons Matera is worth visiting:
+Here are a few reasons why Matera is worth visiting:

-1. Matera is worth visiting thanks to its unique claim of being the third-oldest continuously inhabited city in the world.
+1. Matera is worth visiting with its claim of being the third-oldest continuously inhabited city in the world.

 2. Matera is worth visiting because there simply isn’t any other place like it.
 Even throughout the rest of Italy, we’ve never experienced a place like Matera, and upon your arrival in the Sassi you will feel like you’ve traveled back in time.